Georg Henke

-Georg Henke (9 April 1908 – 8 December 1986) was a German Communist who involved himself in political resistance during the Nazi years, and spent most of the Second World War exiled in Sweden.
+Georg Erich Henke (9 April 1908 – 8 December 1986) was a German Communist who involved himself in political resistance during the Nazi years, and spent most of the Second World War exiled in Sweden.
 He also worked as a journalist.
 After the war he became an East German diplomat, ending up, between 1968 and 1972, as his country's ambassador to North Korea.

 Life

 Early years

-Georg Henke was born in Berlin into a working-class family.
+Georg Henke was born in Charlottenburg, Berlin into a working-class family.
 His stepfather owned an antiques business.
 After completing his schooling, Georg undertook an apprenticeship between 1924 and 1927 in export sales.
 He was in business as an export salesman between 1927 and 1933.
 He joined the General Federation of Independent Employees (Allgemeiner freier Angestelltenbund) in 1928, becoming both a teacher and head of the Economics Working Group at the Marxist Workers' Academy (MASCH) / Arbeitsgemeinschaft Ökonomie der Marxistischen Arbeiterschule).

 Politics

 He joined the Communist Party (KPD) in 1931, becoming the party's contact in Moabit, the district of Berlin where he worked.
-In January 1933 the NSDAP (Nazi Party) took power and quickly set about creating a one party state.
+In January 1933, the NSDAP (Nazi Party) took power and quickly set about creating a one party state.
 Membership of any party other than the Nazi party – and particularly of the Communist Party – was outlawed in Germany.
 Henke nevertheless continued working, now illegally, for the KPD district leadership in Berlin and for their similarly illegal press department between 1933 and 1935.
 After that he went into exile relocating, in the first instance, to Czechoslovakia.
 Between 1935 and 1937 he was a student in Moscow at the International Lenin School.
-In March 1938 he traveled via France to Spain where he joined the 11th International Brigade.
-He fought in the Spanish Civil War in 1938/39 and also found time to become a member of the Spanish Communist Party.
-In February 1939 he returned to France, spending time in Paris which during the 1930s had become a refuge for a number of exiled German Communist Party members.
+In March 1938, he traveled via France to Spain where he joined the 11th International Brigade.
+He fought in the Spanish Civil War in 1938–39 and also found time to become a member of the Spanish Communist Party.
+In February 1939, he returned to France, spending time in Paris which during the 1930s had become a refuge for a number of exiled German Communist Party members.
 Towards the end of the year he emigrated (illegally) to Sweden where he worked for the German Communist Party with the German Communists in exile congregated in Stockholm.
 He also wrote articles for German language newspapers including "Die Welt", which in this case was the name used by a newspaper of the Communist International and headed up by Jakob Rosner.
 Most of his contributions appeared under the pseudonym "Erna Schmitz".
-During the early 1940s he also undertook several clandestine trips to Magdeburg and Berlin in Germany on behalf of the party.
-In 1942 the Swedish police arrested him and in 1943 an effective ban was placed on his overseas trips.
+During the early 1940s, he also undertook several clandestine trips to Magdeburg and Berlin in Germany on behalf of the party.
+In 1942, the Swedish police arrested him and in 1943 an effective ban was placed on his overseas trips.
 Once released he worked in Uppsala with the "Freie Deutsche Kulturbund", becoming the leader of the German communists in this university city.
 Later he took a job in Stockholm on the newspaper, "Politische Information".